Sprint Review Best Practices

 - and work removed from the sprint.

-Also, customers or business representant are asked to provide feedback on the team’s results.
-The big advantage is a personal meeting of team and customers/business representatives.
+As Agile is based on transparency and feedback, customers (or business representatives) are asked to provide feedback on the team’s results.
+The big advantage is a personal meeting of the team and customers/business representatives.

 - Who worked on the results?